 Using Tetum as the primary language for literacy (reading and writing) in grades 1 and 2, with Portuguese being introduced only orally in these grades.
 Starting in grade 3, literacy skills are transferred to Portuguese in a clear and systematic manner, and Portuguese as a language of instruction gradually increases so as to achieve bilingual proficiency by the end of grade 6.
-This change is based on many studies of both language learning and overall school success, and on the linguistic reality in Timor-Leste: according to the 2015 Census, 34% of Timorese children speak Tetum as a first language when they begin school whereas fewer than 1% speak Portuguese as a first language.
+This change is based on many studies of both language learning and overall school success, and on the linguistic reality in Timor-Leste: according to the 2015 Census, 30% of Timorese children aged 5-9 speak Tetum Praca as a first language, whereas fewer than 0.1% speak Portuguese as a first language.

 From 2014 to 2017, the Ministry developed and produced more than 150 books, including teachers’ guides, student textbooks, an atlas and story books in Tetum and Portuguese to spark students’ love of reading.
 They developed new Tetum teaching materials, including early readers linking letters and syllables to sounds, and language and grammar books for both Tetum and Portuguese.
 Resource and story books were produced on a variety of important subjects including Timor-Leste’s rich pre-colonial history, our national struggle for independence, the natural environment and how to protect it, gardening for a sustainable future, science and math in everyday life, and how to build cooperative and equal relationships.
 Other materials include posters, song recordings, and videos for training purposes.
 (A sample of these materials is available below.)